pure-data/pure-data/doc/1.manual/pdmanual.md

 These time tags are guaranteed to be consistent with the times at which timeouts are scheduled and DSP ticks are computed; i.e., time never decreases.
 (However, either Pd or a hardware driver may lie about the physical time an input arrives;
-this depends on the operating system.)
-"Timer" objects which measure time intervals measure them in terms of the logical time stamps of the message cascades, so that timing a "delay" object always gives exactly the theoretical value.
-(There is, however, a "realtime" object that measures real time, with nondeterministic results.)
+this depends on the operating system.) `timer` objects, which measure time intervals, measure them in terms of the logical time stamps of the message cascades, so that timing a `delay` object always gives exactly the theoretical value.
+(There is, however, a `realtime` object that measures real time, with nondeterministic results.)

 If two message cascades are scheduled for the same logical time, they are